visnudeva/blupr/README.md

 **At the moment it is a work in progress. (alpha stage)**

-I want to make a simple, riced but snappy Atomic/immutable Linux distro with Hyprland as a window manager, based on Ublue just like Wayblue but more eye candy because I was tired of having to install hyprland and rice it manually every time I wanted it on a pc.
+I want to make a simple, riced but snappy Atomic/immutable Linux distro with Hyprland as a window manager, based on Ublue just like Wayblue but more eye candy and focused on hyprland because this window manager really deserves its own distro.
-I have been waiting for someone to build it but no one did, so I am trying without much knowledge but as it is based on Ublue I don't need to do all the upstream hard work and maintaining but just to tweak it to my liking, so here it is, it is mainly for own use, but anyone is also welcome to use it.
+It is mainly for personal use, but anyone is also welcome to use it.

 ## Main Keybindings